kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

-In this tutorial you will learn how to use the |mininet|_ tool to simulate a virtual network using the Openflow protocol and manage this virtual network with **Kyco** and some of our Kytos NApps.
+In this tutorial you will learn how to use the |mininet|_ tool to simulate a virtual network using the Openflow protocol and manage this virtual network with **Kytos** and some of our Kytos NApps.

 The average time to go throught it is: ``10 min``

 What you will need
 ===================

-* Your |dev_env|_ already setup
+* Your |dev_env|_ already up and running

 What you will learn
 ===================

-* How to manage the Kytos Napps
+* How to manage the Kytos NApps
-* About the Napps used in this tutorial
+* What NApps used in this tutorial can do
-* How to build a simple topology on mininet
+* How to build a simple topology with mininet
-* Understanding Kyco's logs
+* Understanding Kytos logs
-* Verify if ping is working
+* Verify network functionality with ping

 ************
 Introduction